 3. My keyboard and mouse bindings are messed with the native controller support

-Unmap all the buttons in your config with keyboard and mouse bindings, and re-apply it.
+Mute all the buttons in your config with keyboard and mouse bindings, and re-apply it.
+A quick way to do that is to click the Magic Wand below the image of a controller, and click Mute all.

 4. I have added some keyboard bindings to the config, and the game started to lag.
 It also shows controller buttons in menu, which change to keyboard buttons when I press the remapped key